-• College Certificate: (SURT-CERT)
+• Short-Term Certificate: (SURT-SCERT)

-The Surgical Technology Central Service Technician program is accredited by the Commission on Accreditation of Allied Health Education programs (www.caahep.org) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting.
+The Surgical Technology Central Service Technician Short-Term Certificate is accredited by the Commission on Accreditation of Allied Health Education programs (www.caahep.org) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting.
 The curriculum is designed to enable the students to perform a variety of duties, as well as provide technical support to the surgical team in the operating room before, during and after surgery.